Virtual Visitation and Child Custody

 Contact our firm today to discuss your needs, concerns, options, and how to best create a plan that meets the current and future needs of your children in a Strategic Planning Session.

-Can Virtual Co-Parenting Work in Morris County?
+Can Virtual Co-Parenting Work?

 In 2004 Utah was the first state to enact a virtual visitation bill.
 Other states have followed suit by passing virtual visitation legislation or including such provisions in custody and visitation case law that grants family law judges authority to include electronic communication as part of visitation arrangements and help shape the future of custody law.